DioDogHater/lua-libs/README.md

 Other libraries will not need any additional linking, just remember to link the lua library version installed on your computer.

+# Dependencies
+For every compilation in this project you will need a version of the Lua library installed on your computer.
+Thankfully, you will only need to setup the linking part since the project already has the Lua include files.
+For my setup, I used the system wide install of lua5.4 on linux.
+For other versions or setups, please tweak the compilation settings and stuff.
+For the SDL2 wrapper library `/src/libs/sdl.h`, you will need to install and setup SDL2.
+I used the SDL2 system wide install on linux, but if you do not have the same setup, please tweak `CMakeLists.txt` and/or the compilation commands to accomodate your setup.

 # How to compile into a standalone app
 To compile the standalone app, just compile using `cmake`.
 ```